praxis/praxis-site/docs/reference/design/endpoints.md

 end
 ```

-A MediaType in Praxis is often more than just an Internet media-type string.
+A MediaType in Praxis is often more than just an internet media-type string.
 It commonly refers to the structure or schema with which a given resource type
 will be displayed.
-This structure is also often associated with an Internet media-type string (i.e.
+This structure is also often associated with an internet media-type string (i.e.
 the string is the `name` for the structure schema).

 The value you pass to the media_type method must be a:

-* Praxis::MediaType-derived class that defines the attributes
+* `Praxis::MediaType`-derived class that defines the attributes
   available for representing an API resource.
-* string representing an Internet media type identifier (i.e.
+* string representing an internet media type identifier (i.e.
   'application/json').

 For more information on Praxis media types, please see [MediaTypes](media-types).